watson-intu/self-sdk/README.md

 ### Linux

 1. Set up qibuild and CMake.
 You can use your Linux package manager to install CMake, and any distribution of Python (2.7 recommended) to install qibuild through pip.
-2. Download the [Linux Toolchain for Linux (C++ SDK 2.1.4 Linux 64)](https://community.aldebaran.com/en/resources/software) and unzip the package into `~/toolchains/naoqi-sdk-linux64/`.
-3. Run the following commands:
+2. Run the following commands:
   * `./scripts/build_linux.sh [profile]`

 ### Raspberry Pi